arnauddesombre/Python-Utilities/README.md

 Return:
 - shortest distance<br>
-- shortest path parents dictionary<br>
+- shortest path from source to destination<br>

 Note: this program implements A\* starting from the Dijkstra implementation of "dijkstra - show path.py"<br>